graphp/graph/README.md

 ## Contributing

-As stated above, this library is still considered beta software and requires some contributions.
-While constructing graphs, plotting them and running all algorithms on them has been tested with sample graphs, there's a fair chance that we're missing some special cases for *your* graphs - partly because of some implied assumptions and mostly because of a lack of basic unit tests.
+This library comes with an extensive testsuite and is regularly tested and used in the *real world*.
+Despite this, this library is still considered beta software and its API is subject to change.
+The [changelog](CHANGELOG.md) lists all relevant information for updates between releases.

 If you encounter any issues, please don't hesitate to drop us a line, file a bug report or even best provide us with a patch / pull request and/or unit test to reproduce your problem.